-Antibody therapies, vax blunted by all three Omicron subvariants: Study
+Antibody Therapies, Vax Blunted By All Three Omicron Subvariants: Study

-New York, March 4 (IANS) The effectiveness of mRNA vaccines and antibody therapy is reduced against all three subvariants of Omicron, according to new research.
+New Delhi: The effectiveness of mRNA vaccines and antibody therapy is reduced against all three subvariants of Omicron, according to new research.

 The study by scientists at Columbia University and the University of Hong Kong showed that only one currently authorised antibody treatment retains its activity against all Omicron subvariants.